dotnet/sdk/documentation/general/analyzer-redirecting.md

 WebSDKAnalyzers\9.0.100-dev\Sdks\Microsoft.NET.Sdk.Web\analyzers\cs\Microsoft.AspNetCore.Analyzers.dll
 ```

-Given an analyzer assembly load going through our `IAnalyzerAssemblyResolver`,
+Given an analyzer assembly load going through our `IAnalyzerAssemblyRedirector`,
-we will redirect it if the original path of the assembly being loaded
+we will redirect it if the original path of the assembly being loaded matches the path of a VSIX-deployed analyzer -
-matches the path of a VSIX-deployed analyzer - only segments of these paths starting after the version segment are compared,
+only segments of these paths starting after the version segment are compared,
 plus the major and minor component of the versions must match.

 For example, analyzer